Thursday, October 10, 2024

 It's the largest amount of money spent by any government entity anywhere on K-12 OER curriculum, and it's the first major expenditure at any level by any government entity on full course OER delivered via an LMS.
 That's a big and important innovation.
 Iowa should be proud, although I don't think they actually understood what they were doing and what the ramifications were.
 I strongly suspect they were led down this path by Instructure, the purveyors of Canvas.
 As is, this initiative will be a huge boon for Instructure-Canvas.
 Even if the courses were moved to a free open-source system it will still be a huge revenue source for Instructure because lots of K-12 districts would rather write checks than own their own content and processes.

 There are at least four for-profit companies that have taken the OER Illustrative Mathematics curriculum, the OER OpenSciEd curriculum, the OER Great Minds curriculum and the others that are included in Iowa eLearning Central and put them into their proprietary LMS like platforms.
 Two of those companies have been acquired by venture capital companies in the last two years.
 Venture capitalists have not historically been interested in K-12 instructional materials.
-The reason they're investing is because the course content for the middle school math content alone on Iowa eLearning Central if sold to all schools in the U.S. is equal to about $450,000,000.00 - half a $Billion.
+They're investing because the course content for the middle school math content alone on Iowa eLearning Central if sold to all schools in the U.S. is equal to about $450,000,000.00 - half a $Billion.

 Here are some supporting documents: